 Lead Your Community.

-Federal tax credits, accelerated depreciation, and USDA grants can help reduce the cost of going solar.
-We are here to help you with all of it.
+Federal tax credits, accelerated depreciation, and USDA grants can help reduce the cost of going solar for businesses.
+We’re here to help you with all of it.

 Experience you can trust

-With over a decade of experience in the Commonwealth, Baseline Solar understands the needs of commercial clients.
+With a decade and a half of experience in the Commonwealth, Baseline Solar understands the needs of commercial clients.

 Locally owned and operated

-Having established Blacksburg and Richmond branch locations means your solar needs will be supported for years to come.
+Having an established location in the New River Valley means your solar needs will be supported for years to come.